Value at risk: In governance

 VaR can also be applied to governance of endowments, trusts, and pension plans.
 Essentially, trustees adopt portfolio Values-at-Risk metrics for the entire pooled account and the diversified parts individually managed.
 Instead of probability estimates they simply define maximum levels of acceptable loss for each.
 Doing so provides an easy metric for oversight and adds accountability as managers are then directed to manage, but with the additional constraint to avoid losses within a defined risk parameter.
 VaR utilized in this manner adds relevance as well as an easy way to monitor risk measurement control far more intuitive than Standard Deviation of Return.
 Use of VaR in this context, as well as a worthwhile critique on board governance practices as it relates to investment management oversight in general can be found in Best Practices in Governance.

+SEC Rule 18f-4 requires certain funds that use derivatives to comply with a relative VaR test as part of the fund's leverage risk management framework.
+A fund relying on the rule generally must comply with an outer limit on fund leverage risk based on value-at-risk, or “VaR.”
+This outer limit is based on a relative VaR test that compares the fund's VaR to the VaR of a “designated reference portfolio” for that fund.
+A fund generally can use either an index that meets certain requirements or the fund's own securities portfolio (excluding derivatives transactions) as its designated reference portfolio.
+If the fund's derivatives risk manager reasonably determines that a designated reference portfolio would not provide an appropriate reference portfolio for purposes of the relative VaR test, the fund would be required to comply with an absolute VaR test.
+The fund's VaR generally is not permitted to exceed 200% of the VaR of the fund's designated reference portfolio under the relative VaR test or 20% of the fund's net assets under the absolute VaR test.